ResearchScientist/Website-Developer/DEVELOPER-LOG.md

 Will no longer be adding entries to this particular log.
 May delete this.

-> 8 Apr

 > March 2025

-I''m updating the projects page.
+I'm updating the projects page.

 Animations upon entering the page are a bit long and computationally expensive.
 I'm removing the planet sliding animations and animated drop down menu as well as the lights coming on around the planet.